epoch/tallboy/README.md

 # tallboy

-Generate pretty ASCII based tables on the terminal for your command line programs
+Generate pretty ASCII based tables on the terminal for your command line programs.
+Tallboy is written in Crystal.

 ```tallboy
 ┌─────┬─────┬─────┐